 Tasks and Services

-The Contractor shall provide the following tasks and services.
 The Contractor shall provide the tasks and services including, but not limited to the following:

 • Develop a pre-election planning and management system that would provide the ability to complete the full cycle of activities required for Election Day and early voting commissioners.
 This would include the ability to track training received by commissioners, randomly select commissioners according to state law, notify those selected to serve, and following service inform them of check issuance.